Sunbird-Ed/sunbird-perf-tests/sunbird-platform/course-batch-enrol/README.md

 ### Test Environment Details:
 1. No of AKS node - 24
 2. No of learner service replicas -
-3. No of LMS servicee replicas -
+3. No of LMS service replicas -
 4. Release version -